 Parking at the circuit for the Miami Grand Prix

-Most fans who attended the 2022 Miami GP found entry and exit to car parks swift and well-organised.
-Always be prepared for some delays (ie. don’t book your return flight for straight after the race).
-But rest assured, it’s a far cry from the parking situation at COTA.
+Entry and exit to car parks is usually swift and well-organised but be prepared for some delays at peak times (ie. don’t book your return flight for straight after the race).
+Rest assured though, it’s a far cry from the usual parking situation at COTA.

 Where to buy parking passes

 All official parking passes must be booked in advance and it won’t be possible to buy parking passes on-site on race weekend.
-If parking has sold out, try reseller sites like Stubhub.
-Otherwise, you may have some luck finding unofficial parking spaces but your best option would be to use rideshare.
+If parking has sold out, have a look on reseller sites like Stubhub, or you can try your luck with unofficial parking spaces.

 Unofficial Parking

 You may be able to find private parking offered at a lower cost ($20-50/day) by nearby residents and businesses.
-This is a common practice when there’s a Dolphin’s game on at the stadium and F1 fans reported finding private parking for the race in 2022.
+This is a common practice when there’s a Dolphin’s game on at the stadium and F1 fans have reported finding private parking when attending the Grand Prix.
 Look out for signs at premises within a couple of miles of the circuit.

 Miami Grand Prix Shuttle Buses